These matcha tea cake cookies have a subtle sweetness tempered with a hint of warm and spicy cardamom. Enjoy a few alone or with a glass of tea.

 My feelings towards green tea were also a stumbling block.
 Most green tea tasted chalky or bitter until I tried the Yogi brand, which has a subtle spice and sweetness.

-Those same qualities, I figured, would also make an enjoyable green tea cookie.
+Those same qualities of sweet with spice seemed like they would also make an enjoyable green tea cookie.
 And since my feelings towards cookies know no bounds, cookies are never a bad place to start with anything.

 So, my first matcha dessert experience was definitely positive.
 If you want to play too, I suggest you start with cookies.
 But who and I kidding, I’ll always say that.
 Enjoy!